datirium/cwl-airflow-parser/README.dev.md

 ### Posting progress, task status and DagRun results

-Progress, task status and DagRun results are posted to the different rountes that are defined in `./utils/notifier.py` as
+Progress, task status and DagRun results are posted to the different routes that are defined in `./utils/notifier.py` as
 ```
 ROUTES = {